 - Under two years: no requirements

-- Two to five years: 30 days of updating their skills and knowledge
+- Two to five years: 30 days of training to update their skills and knowledge

-- Five years or over: 60 days of updating their skills and knowledge.
+- Five to ten years: 60 days of training to update their skills and knowledge

 As we want to ensure that you're fit for practice and you can get back into a working environment as soon as you finish the programme, we can only accept applications from candidates who have registered status with the HCPC.
 We cannot proceed further with any applications from candidates who have currently got conditions of practice on their registration as this will affect their abilities in the course.

 - I am still HCPC registered, but have not practised since my last renewal.
 Can I apply to this programme?

 Every time you renew your registration you will be asked to sign a document proving that you have continued to practise your profession or met any return to practice requirements that apply to you.

 This means that you will need to have practised at some point in the previous two years of your registration cycle.
 If you have not practised in the last two years since your renewal, you cannot sign the declaration and you will need to complete an updating period before you can renew your registration.